BraianStrak/personal-website/documentation.md

 ## Implementation

-I started by reminding myself of react
+I started by reminding myself of react.

+I then used create-react-app to create an app skeleton which I will build upon.